 1. Enable the SSH access for your account.
 You can do this from the SSH Access section in the Control Panel.

-2. Download Putty.
-Putty is an SSH client, which can be downloaded from this link.
+2. Download PuTTY.
+PuTTY is an SSH client, which can be downloaded from the official PuTTY download page.

 - Host name - enter your server's host name.
 You can find your server's host name listed in the upper left corner of your Control Panel.

-Press the Yes button to add the key to Putty's cache and carry on connecting.
-In that way, you will no longer receive this security warning whenever you try to connect again.
+6. Add the server's SSH key fingerprint to PuTTY's cache by pressing the Yes button to add the server's key to PuTTY's list of known hosts.
+In that way, you will no longer receive this security warning on subsequent connection attempts from this device.